|Riding Level||Advanced - Expert|

 I could weave in and out of moguls all day with the Jones Mind Expander.
 It’s so easy to turn through bumps.
 This is where I like the Mind Expander over the Storm Chaser because of how it doesn’t buck around as much when there are bumps below the powder.
 I think it’s the extra tail length that helps it keep its line better where the Storm chaser can sometimes bounce you right out of your line.

-The Jones Mind Expander is one of the floatiest rides It has more tail than the Storm Chaser but still has that crazy nose rocker.
+The Jones Mind Expander is one of the floatiest rides for it’s shape.
+It has more tail than the Storm Chaser but still has that crazy nose rocker.
 You can ride centered and even lean a little forward if you want.
 I could even lean forward in 2′ of powder on the 154 and I didn’t go cartwheeling.
 The 158 takes it up another level and although it picks up speed almost too fast.
-It handled 4 plus feet of powder no problem and got me out of one of those dreaded long flat traverses where others had to unstrap and struggle in almost chest deep powder to get out.
+It handled 4′ plus feet of powder no problem and got me out of one of those dreaded long flat traverses where others had to unstrap and struggle in almost chest deep powder to get out.
+The Storm Chaser has an easier float for it’s size but the Mind Expander can handle an average resort powder day massively better because it doesn’t buck and bounce you around when it get’s tracked up.

 When setting the 158 all the way back at 22.8″ the set back from center of board is just about 5.25″ which is very far back and 3″ back on a 23.6 Reference Stance.
 Lots of powder boards can set further back but the Jones Mind Expander has that massive unsinkable rocker in the nose.
 The lifted sides really make this roll easily into a turn in powder.
 This is one of the first boards I’ll grab when it’s super deep.